-Many tools are available when low vision has affected your ability to perform life’s daily activities, especially those you enjoy.
+Many tools are available when vision loss or impairment has affected your ability to perform life’s daily activities, especially those you enjoy.
 Our team of low vision specialists conducts a thorough evaluation to understand your concerns and assess your visual limitations.
 We develop a low vision rehabilitation plan that may include a range of therapies, services, and low vision aids.
-We recommend changes to your living and working environment, and offer rehabilitation strategies to reduce your visual challenges.
-We also help you emotionally adjust to your condition.
+We recommend changes to your living and working environments and offer rehabilitation strategies to reduce your visual challenges.
+We also help you adjust emotionally to your condition.

 Duke Health offers locations throughout the Triangle.
 Find one near you.